 - Project Scope Management: This knowledge area helps you in managing project scope.
 It works on scope related processes like requirement elicitation & analysis, preparation of scope statement and even validation of scope.

-- Project Time Management: This knowledge area helps you in identifying at what point, what is happening.
+- Project Schedule Management: This knowledge area helps you in identifying at what point, what is happening.
 It also keeps eyes on what is going as per plan and where re-planning is needed.
 It helps you in identifying and managing project timelines.

 - Project Cost Management: This knowledge area is all about money.
 Cost is planned for each project activities, some money is reserved for future uncertainties and also cost is monitored during execution and when needed, cost is re-planned to manage the variances.

 - Project Quality Management: Processes included in this knowledge area ensures quality of project deliverables.
 This also includes process improvements, quality audit, and controlling activities to achieve customer satisfaction.

 - Project Resource Management: This knowledge area groups all the processes required to plan needed resources, acquire them for the project, develop & improve their skills and manage them for the project performance.